shubhsharma023/shubhsharma023/README.md

 ## About Me :
-- Pre-Final Student in the Computer Science department at Thapar Institute of Engineering and Technology.
+- Final Student in the Computer Science department at Thapar Institute of Engineering and Technology.

 ## 📝 My Blogs :
 - [Servo Motors](https://botpad.hashnode.dev/servo-motors): A beginner's guide to Servo Motors